Iran frees U.S. sailors swiftly as diplomacy smoothes waters

 The Guards have also seized British servicemen on two occasions, in 2004 and 2007, and a civilian British yacht crew in 2009.
 On each occasion the sailors were released unharmed.

-Iran said the British sailors were released when their government apologised to Iran, but London denied that it had offered any apology.
+Iran said the British sailors were released when their government apologized to Iran, but London denied that it had offered any apology.

 Reporting by Bozorgmehr Sharafedin, Susan Heavey, Phil Stewart and Jonathan Landay; Writing by Sam Wilkin; Editing by Sami Aboudi, Peter Graff, Giles Elgood, Peter Millership and Philippa Fletcher